 Turning the Internet Systems Consortium (ISC) from failure to success – demonstrating sustainable Open Source Ecosystems

 Barry brings 30 years of industry experience, with 20 years directly focused on the growth, stability, and resiliency of the Global Internet.
 This experience is critical to Barry’s ability to drive transformation in a way that is unique and demonstrates tangible success.
-He is a pioneer in the fields of Service Provider Security and Operational Security reaction teams – creating many of the techniques, technologies, and capabilities used in the industry today to protect all telecommunications from the range of cyber-security threats.
-Barry activity participates in key policy meetings – being on the 2002-2003 US Government Cyber-Security Commission and is currently on the US Federal Communications Commission’s (FCC’s) Communications Security, Reliability, and Interoperability Council (CSRIC).
+He is a pioneer in the fields of Service Provider Security and Operational Security reaction teams – creating many of the techniques, technologies, and capabilities used in the industry today to protect all telecommunications from a range of cybersecurity threats.
+Barry actively participates in key policy meetings – being on the 2002-2003 US Government Cyber-Security Commission and is currently on the US Federal Communications Commission’s (FCC’s) Communications Security, Reliability, and Interoperability Council (CSRIC).

 Transforming Juniper’s Security Practice